The stunning part of the Dordogne

 Valley of the Dordogne

 This beautiful Medieval Bastide town is the gastronomic capital of the Dordogne.
 It is just 12Km from Les Charmes de Carlucet.
 It has festivals and food events all year round including a fantastic weekly market.
 With its beautiful old stone, magnificent architecture and winding streets, there are surprised around every corner.

 It is beautiful to visit by day and beautiful to visit by night.
 It also has some of the most highly rated restaurants in the whole of the Dordogne, if not France.

-Along the spectular valley of the Dordogne, a rich heritage can be found of stunning Chateaux perched above the valley, beautiful gardens and breathtaking towns and villages like Domme, Beynac and Rogue Gageac, carved into the rocks.
+Along the spectacular valley of the Dordogne, a rich heritage can be found of stunning Chateaux perched above the valley like Castlenaud-la-Chapelle, Chateau Beynac & Chateau Milandes the former home of Josephine Baker.
+Beautiful gardens like Marqueyssac & the Jardins of Eyrignac.
+Breathtaking towns & villages like Domme, Beynac & La Roque-Gageac, carved into the rocks.

-All offering stunning and interesting day trips and within 20 mins drive from Les Charmes de Carlucet.
+All offering stunning and interesting day trips within 20 mins drive from Les Charmes de Carlucet.

 The area is fantastic for truly memorable canoeing trips or cruises along the majestic Dordogne valley.
 There are several places along the valley where canoes can be rented and cruises can be joined.

 The area is littered with stunning cycling routes suitable for all abilities through stunning scenery.
 Bike maps of the area can be found at the tourist information.
 Nearest is Salignac-Eyvigues 1.5km from Les Charmes de Carlucet.

 3 of the best cycling routes in the region intersect right outside our front door.
 We can arrange rental bikes to be brought to you.
 And can give advice and tips about the best cycling routes in the area.